breakthatbass/mspenv/README.md

 - Compiler, toolchain, headers: [msp430-gcc](https://www.ti.com/tool/MSP430-GCC-OPENSOURCE)
 - Flasher: [mspdebug](https://github.com/dlbeer/mspdebug)
 - `mspdebug` looks to an environment variable for a filepath for the `tilib` library.
-That can be set by runnig the command `export MSPDEBUG_TILIB_PATH=$HOME/ti/msp430-gcc/bin/`.
+That can be set by runnig the command `export MSPDEBUG_TILIB_PATH=$HOME/ti/msp430-gcc/bin/` before using it.
 But it's just easier to add it to your `.bash_profile` or `.zshrc` or whatever you use.

 ## Usage